Bcopeland64/ML-Zoomcamp-Capstone-Project/README.md

 ## How to Use

-For detailed instructions on how to use and navigate this project, check out the [How-To Guide](https://github.com/nindate/ml-zoomcamp-exercises/blob/main/how-to-use-pythonanywhere.md).
+- Download all notebooks and files
+- Run the notebooks first
+- Then run the train.py and predict.py scripts independently
+- Create the Docker environment from the Dockerfile if you want to run Docker locally
+- If you don't want to hold via Docker locally, you can follow the instructions from the link below to host on PythonAnywhere for free

 ## Hosting

-This project is hosted on [PythonAnywhere]([https://www.pythonanywhere.com/)](http://bcopeland64.pythonanywhere.com/) for free hosting.
+This project is hosted on [PythonAnywhere]([https://www.pythonanywhere.com/)] for free hosting.
 The decision to choose PythonAnywhere was driven by its simplicity and convenience.
 You can find more information on hosting and deployment in the [How-To Guide](https://github.com/nindate/ml-zoomcamp-exercises/blob/main/how-to-use-pythonanywhere.md).

 ## Model Predictions